PaulieScanlon/node-tiny-template/README.md

 ### Help

-Familiarise yourself with the flags, some are optional, others are required.
+Familiarise yourself with the args, some are optional, others are required.

 ```sh
 tiny-template -h